Wednesday, 20th November

 D2 (workshop)

-Extreme experience with X-tream BIP
+Extreme Experience with X-tream BIP

 "Success Factor Happiness": A Model Course for Student Well-Being